AdobeDocs/campaign-web.en/help/v8/audience/create-service.md

 >title="Select a confirmation message"
 >abstract="When a user subscribes to or unsubscribes from a service, you can send a confirmation message.
 Select the templates to use for that message."

-To create a subscription service, follow these steps:
+To create a subscription service, follow the steps below.

 1. Select the **[!UICONTROL Create subscription service]** button.